Ryden8122/hrext07-my-cruddy-app/README.md

 # hrext07-my-cruddy-app
-Create Read Update and Delete framework using JS
+Extending John's CRUD app framework, to create, save, and delete favorite colors

-## Tasks
+## Features and Tasks

 ### Basic Reqs
 - [ ] Where to store data? (localstorage)